cadojo/loopy.software/about/background/introduction/index.md

 ---
 title: "Introduction"
 subtitle: "_My background, history, and interests._"
-aliases:
-  - /portfolio/
 ---

 I grew up in New Jersey, and studied electrical and aerospace engineering in Maryland.
-I'm currently working as a Dynamics & Controls engineer in Texas in support of human spaceflight and space exploration projects.
+I'm currently working as a Guidance, Navigation, & Controls engineer in Texas in support of human spaceflight and space exploration projects.
 I spend free time exploring nearby parks and trails, writing, and working on open-source software projects.